SNHU-CS/CS-330/module03/mod3_tutorials.md

 ### The Z (Depth) Buffer

 Now that we are rendering 3D shapes, it could happen that more than one 3D point projects to the same pixel on the screen.
 In that case, which one should we use to color this pixel?
 If we simplify the problem to consider opaque materials only, the answer is: the one that is closest to the camera.
-This solution is implemented by the Z Buffer, which is a buffer that stores a depth value for the point closest to the camera that has projected to that pixel.
-So, for example, if pixel `(100, 200)` already has color red, which was produce by a 3D point with z value `0.3`, but another 3D point (blue) with z value `0.2` (closer) projects also onto pixel `(100, 200)`, then we update the framebuffer at position `(100, 200)` with the color blue, and the z buffer, also at position `(100, 200)`, with value '0.2'.
+This solution is implemented by the Z buffer, which is a buffer that stores a depth value for the point closest to the camera that has projected to that pixel.
+So, for example, if pixel `(100, 200)` already has the color red (which was produced by a 3D point with z value `0.3`), but another 3D point (blue) with z value `0.2` (closer) also projects onto pixel `(100, 200)`, then we update the framebuffer at position `(100, 200)` with the color blue and the z buffer, also at position `(100, 200)`, with value '0.2'.

 The Z buffer is enabled and cleared in the `URender` function.
-The buffer needs to be cleared the same way that we clear the frame buffer: with function `glClear`.
+The buffer needs to be cleared the same way that we clear the frame buffer, with function `glClear`.

-    // Enable z-depth
+    // Enable z-depth.
     glEnable(GL_DEPTH_TEST);

-    // Clear the frame and z buffers glClearColor(0.0f, 0.0f, 0.0f, 1.0f);
+    // Clear the frame and z buffers. glClearColor(0.0f, 0.0f, 0.0f, 1.0f);
     glClear(GL_COLOR_BUFFER_BIT | GL_DEPTH_BUFFER_BIT);